 - the ages, physical conditions, and mental conditions of the parties

 We use the above factors to create a very involved and detailed argument regarding the appropriateness of any spousal maintenance award.
-Interested in learning more about alimony and the different types of property?
+Interested in learning more about alimony?
 Visit our Spousal Maintenance FAQ section.